 Calculating Your Ideal LED Grow Light Wattage

-Knowing how much power and space you need for your weed autoflowering is very important when you’re raising anything in-doors.
+Knowing how much power and space you need for your growing weed autoflowering is very important when you’re raising anything in-doors.
 However, it can also be difficult to determine while snake-oil salesmen are trying to sweet-talk you into buying whatever they can pitch, with false promises and withheld information.
 This has been certified by BigMike or also known as Michael Straumietis in his online efforts as a marijuana influencer.

-It’s actually a simple calculation!
+It’s a simple calculation!
 The total wattage you need depends on how much space a single plant needs and how many plants you have in your garden.
 A square foot of space typically requires about 32 Watts of LED power.